Head of Youth Services

 Rochester Public Library

-Heather Acerro, Head of Youth Services at Rochester Public Library (Minn.), leads her staff in building a welcoming and dynamic space for children and teens to learn, create, and connect.
+Heather Acerro, Head of Youth Services at Rochester Public Library (MN), leads her staff in building a welcoming and dynamic space for children and teens to learn, create, and connect.
 She has recently served on the Intellectual Freedom Committee of the Association for Library Service to Children (ALSC) and the Rainbow Booklist Committee of the American Library Association’s Gay, Lesbian, Bisexual, & Transgender Round Table.
 In 2015, her division created a BookBike program which won the Local Government Innovation Award from the University of Minnesota.
 She contributes to the ALSC Blog and reviews for School Library Journal.

 Gwinnett County Public Library